 Choose a suitable photo you will use as the background for your text or graphic.
-The more contrast and texture the image has, the more noticable the effect will be.
+The more contrast and texture the image has, the more noticeable the effect will be.

-If you are experimenting with adding a displacement map for the first time it will be helpful to choose an image with good contrast and texture.
+If you are experimenting with adding a displacement map for the first time, it’s helpful to choose an image with good contrast and texture.

 Use Ctrl+L to bring up the Levels window.
 Drag the sliders on the left and the right in towards the center until your contrast level is where you want it.

 Step 3.
 Save Your Image as a New Photoshop Document

 Your image must be only 8 bits per channel.
 In the top menu select Image > Mode > Grayscale.
 Then select Image > Mode > 8 Bits/Channel.